 Cleaning

 Drip pans, flame tamers, and burners need regular cleaning.
-Cooking grates can be cleaned by turning the grill on high for 15-30 minutes, then brushing the grates.
-If you have cast iron grates, they will need oiling.
+Cooking grates can be cleaned by turning the grill on high for 15–30 minutes, then brushing the grates.
+Cast iron grates will need to be oiled occasionally.

 Lots of ash residue is created by charcoal.
 Brush or scape the cooking grate before cooking, and occasionally clean up the ash pan.
 Some charcoal grills include an ash catcher to make clean up easier.